huggingface/transformers/docs/source/en/chat_templating.md

 "{% for message in messages %}{% if message['role'] == 'user' %}{{ ' ' }}{% endif %}{{ message['content'] }}{% if not loop.last %}{{ '  ' }}{% endif %}{% endfor %}{{ eos_token }}"
 ```

 That's kind of intimidating.
-Let's add some newlines and indentation to make it more readable:
+Let's add some newlines and indentation to make it more readable.
+Note that
+we remove the first newline after each block as well as any preceding whitespace before a block by default, using the
+Jinja `trim_blocks` and `lstrip_blocks` flags.
+This means that you can write your templates with indentations and
+newlines and still have them function correctly!

 ```
 {% for message in messages %}